Skip to Main Content

 • Insurance fraud: If at any point a policyholder is found to have caused intentional damage in order to submit a fraudulent claim or takes any action that goes against the insurance policy contract, insurance companies have the right to cancel the policy.
 This includes falsified information on your policy application.

-• Insurance company withdraws from the state: Insurance companies may re-evaluate its risk model and decide that a certain area isn’t profitable enough due to the risk of future catastrophic losses, like the wildfires in California or hurricanes in Florida and Louisiana.
+• Insurance company withdraws from the state: An insurance company may re-evaluate its risk model and decide that a certain area isn’t profitable enough due to the risk of future catastrophic losses, like from the wildfires in California or hurricanes in Florida and Louisiana.
 When this happens, providers can choose to stop writing new business contracts for certain types of risk or withdraw from the state.
-It may also be the case that a company voluntarily withdrawals from a particular market.
+It may also be the case that a company voluntarily withdraws from a particular market.
 In either scenario, a home insurance policy nonrenewal would occur and the homeowner would need to secure other coverage beforehand to avoid a lapse.
 At least 30 days advance notice is required in most states for nonrenewals and mid-term cancellations.

 • Insurance company goes insolvent: If your insurance company is declared insolvent, meaning it cannot pay its debts or rehabilitate itself, a policy lapse could also occur.
 Your policy will usually be transferred to another insurance company in the process, but this isn’t guaranteed.
 It’s important to ensure you’ll maintain coverage either through a transfer or by securing a new policy on your own to avoid a policy lapse from appearing on your insurance history.